stoneyrh/gSOAP/README.txt

 ================================================================================

 XML data binding tools for C/C++
-XSD schema <=> C/C++ type binding means XML and C/C++ data is type safe XML streaming auto-serialization of C/C++ data, with optional use of DOM XML-RPC from/to JSON from/to C/C++ serialization (also in streaming mode) WSDL 1.1, SOAP 1.1 & 1.2 compliant
+XML schema <=> C/C++ type binding means XML and C/C++ data is type safe XML streaming auto-serialization of C/C++ data (with optional use of DOM) XML-RPC from/to JSON from/to C/C++ serialization (also in streaming mode) No need to alter C/C++ types for serialization (declare type as 'volatile') WSDL 1.1/2.0, XSD 1.0/1.1, SOAP 1.1/1.2 compliant
 REST HTTP(S) 1.0/1.1 operations (GET,PUT,POST etc) for XML, JSON, etc Send and recieve XML over sockets, file FD, and C++ streams WS-I Basic Profile 1.0a, 1.1, and 1.2 compliant
-RSS 0.91, 0.92, 2.0 XML support
+W3C schema patterns for data binding full test pattern coverage RSS 0.91, 0.92, 2.0 XML support
-MIME and MTOM attachment support (also in streaming mode) WS-Security XML authentication, signatures, encryption (also in streaming mode) WS-Policy 1.2, 1.5 and WS-SecurityPolicy 1.2 compliant WS-Addressing 2003/03, 2004/03, 2005/03 compliant WS-ReliableMessaging compliant
+MIME and MTOM attachment support (also in streaming mode) WS-Security XML authentication, signatures, encryption (also in streaming mode) WS-Policy 1.2, 1.5 and WS-SecurityPolicy 1.2 compliant WS-Addressing 2003/03, 2004/03, 2005/03 compliant WS-ReliableMessaging 1.0 and 1.1 compliant WS-Discovery 1.0/1.1
-WS-Discovery support
 UDDI v2 API
 NTLM authentication
 HTTP basic and digest authentication
 SSL/TLS communications with SSL session caching (OpenSSL or GNUTLS) Proxy and proxy authentication support
-Compression (HTTP(S) compression and zlib)
+Compression (HTTP compression and zlib)
-IPv4 and IPv6 supported, TCP and UDP
+IPv4 and IPv6, including direct TCP and UDP data transfer SOAP-over-UDP
-SOAP-over-UDP
 Apache 1.x and 2.0 modules
 IIS (ISAPI) and WinInet modules